How and Why to Use Active Voice

 In earlier decades of American schooling, teachers stressed the importance of using active verbs and avoiding passive verbs.
 In recent decades, classical grammar practice has given way to the concept that “conversational” writing more effectively ‘speaks’ to readers.

-Unfortunately, our modern lack of emphasis on teaching correct grammar has produced a society that uses a lot of passive and often vague speech instead of directly declaring intentions or actions.
+Unfortunately, our modern lack of emphasis on teaching correct grammar has produced a society that uses a lot of lazy, vague speech instead of directly declaring intentions or actions.

-For example, how often do we hear someone say something like, “We are going to talk about changing our policies” or “We are going to play a game of charades?”
+For example, how many times do you hear someone say something like, “We are going to talk about changing our policies” or “We are going to play a game of charades.”
 Well, where do they have to “go” before they “talk” or “play a game”?
 They will do the action right there—they don’t need to “go” anywhere.
 And will they do it at some vague future time or right now?

-Such rhetoric also serves to confuse non-native English speakers trying to learn English, who know “go” as an action verb, but might not understand such use of “going” as a precedent to action.
+Does such rhetoric confuse foreign people trying to learn English, who know “go” as an action verb, but might not understand such use of “going” as a supposed precedent to action?

-As a fun exercise, review this document and count the number of passive verbs used by the author.
+You might review this document and count the number of passive verbs used.

 Thank you Marshall,